Cover by Harry Willock, 1971. Click for a better jpeg. |

-When I revisit favourite stories of the past, nostalgia never molds me.
+When I revisit favourite stories of the past, nostalgia never plays a part.
 I assess everything now by whatever standards I have learned to use, and for this reason, many old favourites no longer speak to me.
 Still, many do, and some of them expand when revisited, to show more facets and more nuance than I had seen before.

 I first read The War of the Worlds when I was nine years old; reading it now, I feel the same pleasure of discovery.
 I could write about its layers of theme: about its unsettling idea that natural selection will continue within a technological society, when our machines become the environments to which we adapt; about ecological succession, and the changing of the biosphere by invasive, opportunistic species; about the parallels between Martian colonists and British imperialism, conveyed not by satire, but by analogy; about the failure of a bourgeois society to anticipate the shocks and upheavals of the future that plunges toward them.